Lung Cancer Care at Wellstar

 For example, patients with COPD or other lung conditions are typically ineligible for curative lung cancer surgery.
 Additionally, patients who have had radiation treatment in the past are usually not able to have radiation treatment again.
 However, because of the highly targeted nature of stereotactic body radiation therapy (SBRT) and intensity modulated radiation therapy (IMRT), we effectively treat a significant number of patients who would otherwise be ineligible for radiation.

 Wellstar radiation oncologists have been pioneers in stereotactic body radiation therapy (SBRT) for more than 15 years.
 This type of radiation benefits patients with early-stage lung cancer.
-SBRT is currently offered at Wellstar Kennestone Hospital—one of the top three volume centers in the country—as well as Wellstar West Georgia Medical Center and most recently, Wellstar Cobb Hospital.
-We have plans to expand this offering to more locations in the near future.
+SBRT is currently offered at Wellstar Kennestone Regional Medical Center—one of the top three volume centers in the country—as well as Wellstar West Georgia Medical Center, Wellstar Cobb Medical Center and Wellstar North Fulton Medical Center.

 Painlessly and without incisions, our experienced radiation oncologists use cutting-edge CyberKnife and TrueBeam therapy systems to deliver high-dose radiation with pinpoint precision to tumors.
 Because this treatment limits exposure to healthy tissue, most patients have no side effects or mild side effects such as fatigue, cough and—in rare cases—shortness of breath.

-Traditionally, patients may have spent around eight to nine weeks receiving radiation treatments for lung cancer.
-However, the equivalent treatment can be delivered in large, pinpoint doses with SBRT over a course of just three to five days.
+Traditionally, patients may have spent around 8 to 9 weeks receiving radiation treatments for lung cancer.
+However, the equivalent treatment can be delivered in large, pinpoint doses with SBRT over a course of just 3 to 5 days.

-Wellstar Kennestone Hospital is the only location in Atlanta with CyberKnife technology.
+Wellstar Kennestone Regional Medical Center and Wellstar North Fulton Medical Center are the only locations in Atlanta with CyberKnife technology.
 As one of the highest volume centers in the country to offer lung cancer treatment with CyberKnife, our radiation oncologists have a high degree of experience, leading to better patient outcomes.

 Wellstar radiation oncologists offer hope for patients with larger tumors with a specialized treatment called intensity modulated radiation therapy (IMRT).